stymiee/authnetjson/README.md

 ## Requirements

-- PHP 7.2+ (Support for PHP 7.2.0 - 8.*)
+- PHP 5.6+ (Support for PHP 5.6.0 - 8.*)
 - cURL PHP Extension
 - JSON PHP Extension
 - An Authorize.Net account

-Support for PHP versions less than 7.2 has been removed from the master branch.
-There is a [PHP 5.6 compatible branch](https://github.com/stymiee/authnetjson/tree/php56) available for development and releases for 5.6 may continue to be made as long as it is feasible to do so.
+This version of the AuthnetJSON package is provided AS IS.
+No support is promised although requests will be reviewed.
+It is recommended to upgrade to a supported version of PHP and use the latest version of this package to ensure the highest performance as well as getting the latest fixes and features.

 ## Installation